mariahmcdaniel/take-note/README.md

 ## Description

 This application allows a user to write and save notes.
 It was created using front end starter code which I connected to the back end using Express.js.
+This application is deployed to Heroku.

 [click here to access my application](https://hidden-fjord-54822.herokuapp.com/)